wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab4.md

 ## Lab Objective

 This lab is designed to build upon previous labs where custom reports were created and saved.
-Those reports will be used in this lab to further get simple, useful and actionalble data insights.
+Those reports will be used in this lab to further get simple, useful and actionable data insights.
 In this lab we will explore `Enhanced Fields`, `Heat Map view`, `Compound Visualizations`, and `Drill-down`

 ### Pre-requisite